 Arizona has not had a stellar history in protecting its riparian habitat, groundwater, and surface waters.
 Current state laws are insufficient to protect in-stream flow, and designation as a Wild and Scenic River does not guarantee priority on surface water rights.
 In order preserve this national treasure we will need to be ever vigilant as resource-management priorities change.

-For recreation information, including directions and information about occasional closures, please visit the US Forest Service official webpage on Fossil Creek by clicking here.
+For recreation information, including directions and information about reservations and occasional closures, please visit the US Forest Service official webpage on Fossil Creek by clicking here.